 ADD THE FOLLOWING TO THIS SUBSECTION:

-Mulch shall be “Walk on” grade, course, ground, from tree and woody brush sources.
-The size range shall be a minimum (less than 25% or less of volume) fine particles 3/8 inch or less in size, and a maximum size of individual pieces (largest 20% or less of volume) shall be approximately 1 to 1-1/2 inch in diameter and maximum length approximately 4 to 8".
-Pieces larger than 8 inch long that are visible on the surface of the mulch after installation shall be removed.
+Mulch shall be “Walk on” grade, coarse, ground, from tree and woody brush sources.
+The maximum size of individual pieces (largest 20% or less of volume) shall be approximately 1 to 3 inch in diameter and/or in length.
+Pieces larger than 3-inches or inconsistent with the overall appearance of wood mulch shall be removed.

 It is understood that mulch quality will vary significantly from supplier to supplier.
 The above requirements may be modified to conform to the source material from locally reliable suppliers as approved by the Owner’s Representative.